moonshot-partners/ember-favorites/README.md

 ## Template helpers

-- [ember-wormhole](https://github.com/yapplabs/ember-wormhole) — a component that allows for rendering a block to a DOM element somewhere else on the page.
+- [ember-wormhole](https://github.com/yapplabs/ember-wormhole) — A component that allows for rendering a block to a DOM element somewhere else on the page.
 - [ember-cli-string-helpers](https://github.com/romulomachado/ember-cli-string-helpers) - String helpers for Ember templates.
 - [ember-compsable-helpers](https://github.com/DockYard/ember-composable-helpers) - Composable helpers for Ember that enables more declarative templating.
 - [ember-truth-helpers](https://github.com/jmurphyau/ember-truth-helpers) - HTMLBars template helpers for additional truth logic in if and unless statements.